 That’s because if the mold-induced illness isn’t addressed first it can cause an enormous amount of inflammation, free radical stress, and toxicity in the body.

 Toxic mold symptoms can include:

-The most common health effects of mold I see in adults is mental and physical fatigue, headaches, morning sinus congestion, and muscle aches.
-For children, asthma and a cough are common, as is a suppressed immune system where they catch every cold and flu that goes around.
+The most common health effects of mold I see in adults are mental and physical fatigue, headaches, morning sinus congestion, and muscle aches.
+For children, asthma and cough are common, as is a suppressed immune system where they catch every cold and flu that goes around.